MRIs vs CTs: commonalities & differences

 Modern medicine has advanced well beyond X-ray.
 The two most commonly used tests besides X-ray are CT scan and MRI examination, both of which provide more detail than simple X-ray.
-If you need specialized imaging, it can be helpful to understand the operation and uses for a CT scan vs. MRI.
+If you need specialized imaging, it can be helpful to understand the operation and uses of a CT scan vs. MRI.

-In some ways these two tests are similar to one another.
+In some ways, these two tests are similar to one another.
 They both show cross-sectional pictures of the body, but they accomplish this with different techniques.
 CT uses multiple X-rays, taken at different angles, to produce the cross-sectional imaging.
 MRI uses magnetic fields and radio frequencies.
 Because of the differences in techniques, the tests show the same parts of the body in different ways and are selected based upon the possible diagnosis.

 - a CT scan is best suited for viewing bone injuries, diagnosing lung and chest problems, and detecting cancers,

 - an MRI examination is suited for examining soft tissue in ligament and tendon injuries, spinal cord injuries, brain tumors, etc.

 - CT scans are widely used in emergency rooms because the scan takes fewer than 5 minutes,

 - an MRI, on the other hand, can take up to 30 minutes,